jnozzi/cocoadev.com/SiteContent/General/HowToChangeAlternatingRowColorInTableView.markdown

 a simple question that an afternoon of Googling has not managed to finad an answer to:

-[[NSTableView]], since Panther, has had the option to automatically provide its rows with an 'alternating background' (blue, white, blue, white, etc.).
+General/NSTableView, since Panther, has had the option to automatically provide its rows with an 'alternating background' (blue, white, blue, white, etc.).

 I can find no way to override the color for the alternating background however (I'd like to highlight the alternating rows in something other than blue and white).